MAX Green Line: Construction and opening

-In February 2004, TriMet awarded the I-205 light rail design–build contract to South Corridor Constructors, a joint venture between Stacy and Witbeck, F.E.
-Ward Constructors—both of which had worked on the previous Interstate MAX project—and Granite Construction Company.
+In February 2004, TriMet awarded the I-205 segment's design–build contract to South Corridor Constructors, a joint venture between Stacy and Witbeck, F.E.
+Ward Constructors—who had both worked on the Interstate MAX project—and Granite Construction Company.
 Construction began in February 2007.
 This marked the start of a 21/2-year closure of sections of the I-205 Bike Path; a new mixed-use path linking Clackamas County to the South Park Blocks in downtown Portland was paved as a permanent alternative.
 Preliminary work began in April and involved erecting light rail bridges over Johnson Creek Boulevard and Harold Street and excavating light rail underpasses below Stark and Washington streets.
 Crews were at work within Clackamas County by November.
 The line was over 70 percent complete by November 2008, with tracks laid from Gateway Transit Center to Flavel Street.
 To serve the expansion, TriMet ordered 22 Siemens S70 cars, which it referred to as "Type 4".
 Siemens delivered the first car in 2009; it made its first test run that March and entered service on August 6.
 The I-205 extension's first end-to-end test run, attended by local and state dignitaries, occurred that July.